-“Land of Magyars” or Hungary as the rest of the world know it, is Central European land-locked country.
+“Land of the Magyars” or Hungary as the rest of the world knows it, is a Central European land-locked country.
 Nestled in the Carpathian Basin, Hungary is unique not only for speaking a Uralic language that is not related to any other major European language but also for its skilled IT and R&D talent pool.
 A combination of factors such as geographical accessibility, the world’s third-fastest 4G network speed, an innovation-oriented mindset, a strong focus on higher education through dedicated public universities, and a vibrant technology start-up ecosystem has made Hungary an attractive location in Eastern Europe for setting up global delivery centers.

 Hungary’s unique attributes have already drawn several large organizations to build their presence in the country.
 The Land of Magyars is already home to many organizations across varied verticals like engineering, technology, FMCG, manufacturing, medical devices, healthcare, and automotive, to name a few.

 With a population of ~10Mn, of which nearly 4.5Mn is working, Hungary is the fifth most populous country in Central and Eastern Europe.
 Budapest, with its 1.8Mn inhabitants, is not just the capital city, but also the hotspot where the majority of R&D centers are concentrated in.
 Debrecen, Szeged, and Miskolc are the other cities that are slowly emerging as technology talent hubs in Hungary besides Budapest.
 In fact, Debrecen is emerging as a key destination for mechanical and software talent.
 Low operational and functional costs in the city is attracting MNCs to set up their businesses in Debrecen.